linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 1 - Introduction/Chapter 01 - The Investment Environment.md

 Venture capital investors commonly take an active role in the management of a start-up firm.
 Other active investors may engage in similar hands-on management but focus instead on firms that are in distress or firms that may be bought up, "improved," and sold for a profit.
 Collectively, these investments in firms that do not trade on public stock exchanges are known as private equity investments.

-# Fintech, Financial Innovation, and Decentralized Finance
+### Fintech, Financial Innovation, and Decentralized Finance

 Surveying the major actors on the financial scene highlighted in this section, it is clear that when the needs of market participants create profit opportunities, markets tend to evolve to provide those desired services.
 Sometimes, those innovations are spurred by technological advances that make possible previously infeasible products.
 Fintech is the application of technology to financial markets, and it has changed many aspects of the financial landscape.

 While we have focused on financial intermediaries, technology allowing individuals to interact directly has led to some financial disintermediation.
 This trend toward the elimination of the intermediary has been dubbed decentralized finance or DeFi.

 Peer-to-peer lending is a good example of a technology that can be used to link lenders and borrowers directly, without need of an intermediary like a commercial bank.
-One of the major players in this market is LendingClub, whose Web site allows borrowers to apply for personal loans up to  \$40,000 or business loans up to\$ 300,000.
+One of the major players in this market is LendingClub, whose Web site allows borrowers to apply for personal loans up to \$40,000 or business loans up to \$300,000.
 The potential borrower is given a credit score, and then lenders (which the company calls investors) can decide whether to participate in the loan.
 LendingClub does not itself lend funds; instead, its platform provides information about borrowers and lenders and allows them to interact directly.

 Robo Advice While the very wealthy can afford to hire financial advisors, most investors do not have enough assets to justify that inevitably expensive guidance.
 Robo advisors seek to bring affordable advice to a wide swath of investors.
 You begin by filling out an online questionnaire about your financial situation and risk tolerance.
 A computer algorithm then recommends an investment portfolio, which usually will consist of low cost mutual or exchange-traded funds.
 It may also periodically rebalance your account as the value of each fund fluctuates.